wrr/wwwhisper-openshift/README.md

 2. [Install](https://openshift.redhat.com/community/get-started)
    OpenShift client tools.
 On many platforms it is just a matter of:

            sudo gem install rhc;
            rhc setup;

-3. Choose some name for your application and create the application:
+3. Choose a name for your application and create the application:

            YOUR_APP_NAME="io";
            rhc app create -t diy-0.1 -a $YOUR_APP_NAME;

 4. Pull configuration scripts:

            cd $YOUR_APP_NAME;
            git remote add upstream -m master git://github.com/wrr/wwwhisper-openshift.git git pull -s recursive -X theirs upstream master

 5. Edit ''etc/site.conf`` and enter your email address as INITIAL_ADMIN_EMAIL.

 6. Push configuration files to OpenShift:

            git push

-   The first push will take up to 15 minutes; the script needs to download, compile and install many dependencies (nginx, wwwhisper, tinkerer and especially Gollum that requires tons of gems).
+   The first push will take up to 15 minutes; the script needs to download, compile and install many dependencies (nginx, wwwhisper, Tinkerer and Gollum that requires tons of gems).
 When the push finishes point your browser to: https://your_app_name-your_namespace.rhcloud.com